dappforce/subsocial-docs/docs/develop/Understanding xSocial.md

 xSocial currently hosts the [Grill.chat](https://grill.chat) application, which needs speed due to the nature of messaging applications, though it will also be ported to the Subsocial mainnet in the future.

-> xSocial doesn't have an indexer setup right now.
+> xSocial does not yet have an indexer setup up.

 ### SDK Configuration